What to do when a

 8. Social Security Administration

-after the death of the member.
-Social Security does not reimburse any
+after the death of member.
+Social Security does not reimburse any part

 toward a purchased cemetery plot.

-10. Please send a copy of the death
+10. Please send a copy of the Death Certificate to:

 UFT Membership Department